 Here’s some other tips that will help you with your multi-state return:

-This is a pretty quick and dirty summary of multistate tax returns.
-If these tips don’t solve your problem, do call and get some help.
-They’re not always easy to handle.
+This is a pretty quick and dirty summary of multi-state tax returns.
+If these tips don’t solve your problem, do call us and get some help.
+They’re not always easy to handle and we do this for a living.